ruby-grape/grape-swagger/RELEASING.md

 # Releasing Grape-Swagger

 There're no particular rules about when to release grape-swagger.
-Release bug fixes frequenty, features not so frequently and breaking API changes rarely.
+Release bug fixes frequently, features not so frequently and breaking API changes rarely.

 ### Release